hotg-ai/rune/docs/tutorials/tutorial.md

 ### Processing Blocks

-The necessary PROC_BLOCKS to be used in `tutorial_gesture` have already been created and are stored in `proc_blocks/`
+The necessary proc-blocks to be used in `tutorial_gesture` have already been created and are stored in `proc-blocks/`

 Further Tutorials shall explain how to create your own processing block.